Border control: Biosecurity

-Biosecurity refers to measures aimed at preventing the introduction and/or spread of harmful organisms (e.g. viruses, bacteria, etc.) to animals and plants in order to mitigate the risk of transmission of infectious disease.
+Biosecurity refers to measures aimed at preventing the introduction and/or spread of harmful organisms (e.g., viruses, bacteria, etc.) to animals and plants to mitigate the risk of transmission of infectious disease.
 In agriculture, these measures are aimed at protecting food crops and livestock from pests, invasive species, and other organisms not conducive to the welfare of the human population.
-The term includes biological threats to people, including those from pandemic diseases and bioterrorism.
+The term includes biological threats to people, such as pandemic diseases and bioterrorism.
 The definition has sometimes been broadened to embrace other concepts, and it is used for different purposes in different contexts.
-The most common category of biosecurity policies are quarantine measures adopted to counteract the spread of disease and, when applied as a component of border control, focus primarily on mitigating the entry of infected individuals, plants, or animals into a country.
+The most common category of biosecurity policies is quarantine measures adopted to counteract the spread of disease and, when applied as part of border control, primarily focus on mitigating the entry of infected individuals, plants, or animals into a country.
 Other aspects of biosecurity related to border control include mandatory vaccination policies for inbound travellers and measures to curtail the risk posed by bioterrorism or invasive species.
-Quarantine measures are frequently implemented with regard to the mobility of animals, including both pets and livestock.
-Notably, in order to reduce the risk of introducing rabies from continental Europe, the United Kingdom used to require that dogs, and most other animals introduced to the country, spend six months in quarantine at an HM Customs and Excise pound.
-This policy was abolished in 2000 in favour of a scheme generally known as Pet Passports, where animals can avoid quarantine if they have documentation showing they are up to date on their appropriate vaccinations.
+Quarantine measures are frequently implemented regarding the mobility of animals, including both pets and livestock.
+Notably, to reduce the risk of introducing rabies from continental Europe, the United Kingdom used to require that dogs and most other animals introduced into the country spend six months in quarantine at an HM Customs and Excise pound.
+This policy was abolished in 2000 in favour of a scheme generally known as Pet Passports, under which animals can avoid quarantine if they have documentation showing they are up to date with their appropriate vaccinations.